Conference Commission on Archives and History

 To encourage and assist the local churches in preserving their records, compiling their histories and celebrating their heritage.
 Every local church is strongly encouraged to elect a local church historian to collect local church records and work to preserve the history of the church through such activities as writing a history of the church and celebrating significant anniversaries.

-Our conference archivist Kara Jackman is available to work with local churches to assist them in determining what records to keep.
+Our conference archivist John Coelho is available to work with local churches to assist them in determining what records to keep.
 Either Pat Thompson or Margaret Bickford are available to assist in researching and writing local church histories and planning celebrations.

 Local Church History Writing Contest